Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 3. Most fad diets do not follow recommendations of the American Heart Association and similar bodies for fat levels in the diet.

-Often the diet will recommend high fat foods and low carbs which if taken long term, could result in heart disease.
+Often, the diet will recommend high fat foods and low-carb foods, which, if taken long term, could result in heart disease.
 The promoters may tell you that the diet is only intended to be followed for a short time.
 But you probably will not reach your goal weight in that time, and then what?
-You either continue with a plan that is not good for your health or stops and probably gains back what you lost.
+You either continue with a plan that is not good for your health or stop and probably gain back what you lost.

 Permanent changes are the only way to remain at your target weight once you reach it.